Call for Papers

 Both local issues (mass shootings, immigration debates, healthcare, suicides, and mental disorders, etc.) and global issues (climate change, violence, government corruption, security, hunger, substance abuse, terrorism, etc.) have the potential to redefine the identities and core values of religious communities and academic inquiry.
 These issues challenge us to interrogate religious texts and history to highlight what has historically contributed to human flourishing, as well as to account for what has been harmful.
 They also challenge the academic community to seek creative pathways to prevent shameful historical events from repeating themselves.
 The 2020 MAR-AAR conference will be a place in which to challenge conventional assumptions and to collaborate with leaders in various academic fields in order to examine key contributing factors to human flourishing.

-The Executive Board of the MAR-AAR invites submissions of paper proposals as well as proposals for new program units and wild card sessions that deal with this theme for the 2020 annual conference.
+The Executive Committee of the MAR-AAR invites submissions of paper proposals as well as proposals for new program units and wild card sessions that deal with this theme for the 2020 annual conference.
 We encourage reflections on strengthening love and service that do not lead to bigotry, fanaticism, or marginalization; but rather promote inclusion and diversity, mutual understanding, and collective learning.
 We encourage multi- and interdisciplinary approaches, intergenerational engagement, and practical spiritualities so that our identity as public theologians, biblical scholars, philosophers, and scholars of religion can point to a hopeful pathway forward.

 Submissions should include the following information, and should be sent to the section chair.
 You can find a list of the Section Chairs here on the MAR-AAR/SBL website.